bozsahin/thebench/README.md

 TO INSTALL:

-NOTE: The installer does not require sudo password or any password, and needs no package manager.
+NOTE: The installer does not FORCE sudo password or any password unless you use the keyword INSTALL rather than  install.

 1. Open a terminal app, and change directory to where you want to install the tool.
 Then do: